 Then there was this recent 50th Birthday Cake:

+For this cake, I actually used the rounded edge of a butter knife for small rustic lines.
 I don't know if my client added a topper at the party or left it as it was, but the sheer simplicity is so appealing!

 Another example was this wedding cake: